Providing peaceful resolutions Paving paths to a fresh start

 As you look into the process for legally ending your marriage in San Jose, you might notice that divorce is not the only option.
 Legal separation is another way to leave your spouse, but it’s not quite the same as divorce.
 With this option, you remain legally married but live apart and begin separating major aspects of your life from your spouse.

 As such, some couples legally separate at first and eventually file for divorce.
-This is an especially attractive option for a couple that has recently moved to California, as they can only get divorced once they’ve lived here for six months or more.
+This is an especially attractive option for a couple that has recently moved to California, as they can only get divorced after living here for six months or more.
 As a result, they might legally separate for now and then progress to a divorce in six months.

 If you’re considering this legal option, note that you cannot marry someone else or enter a domestic partnership until you’re divorced.
 If you want to know if this legal process is right for you, contact a divorce lawyer who is experienced with family law issues.
 Whether you’re trying to escape domestic violence or want to end your marriage due to irreconcilable differences, the caring Campbell divorce attorneys at Hepner & Pagan, LLP are here to help.

-How Can Divorce Lawyers in Campbell Assist You?
+How Can Our Campbell Divorce Lawyers Assist You?

 When you come to our family law firm, you will meet with compassionate lawyers with years of experience handling cases in various practice areas.
 We understand that you have likely been thinking about ending your marriage for a while now and are hoping for a fast, simple way to leave your spouse without spending too much time in court.
 That’s why we do everything we can to streamline the divorce process for our San Jose clients.